Josh Naylor Player Props: Guardians vs. Diamondbacks

-Josh Naylor -- hitting .439 in his past 10 games -- will be in action for the Cleveland Guardians versus the Arizona Diamondbacks, with Zac Gallen on the mound, on June 16 at 9:40 PM ET.
+Josh Naylor and his .400 on-base percentage over his past 10 games (72 points higher than his season-long percentage), will be in action for the Cleveland Guardians versus the Arizona Diamondbacks and Tommy Henry on June 17 at 10:10 PM ET.

-In his last game, he strung together two hits (going 2-for-5 with two RBI) against the Padres.
+In his most recent game he had a hitless performance (0-for-4) against the Diamondbacks.

 Josh Naylor Game Info & Props vs. the Diamondbacks